 One of the great all around boats, especially for…

 One of the great all around boats, especially for those who lean towards rivers over lakes.

 - Durable/long lasting

-Many folks consider them to be sluggish but I don't notice that much of a difference between them and the other canoes I mentioned at the beginning of this review.
-A canoe like the penobscot may track slightly better and feel like it cuts through the water with more ease but I don't think it is to incredibly great of a difference.
+Many folks consider them to be sluggish, but I don't notice that much of a difference between them and the other canoes I mentioned at the beginning of this review.
+A canoe like the Penobscot may track slightly better and feel like it cuts through the water with more ease, but I don't think it is too incredibly great of a difference.

 As I get to use the boat more I will refine this review.
 So far I would say that you can't go wrong with this boat.
 When buying used make sure to check for cracking on the nose in case folks have forgotten to loosen the gunwales in the winter over the years.